thatcat13/technologic/README.md

 ![](list3.JPG)

-### Submission:
-* documented problem-solving via a series of online practice problems offered through freeCodeCamp and HackerRank
+Step2: Focus on an area of improvement: Javascript logic.
+Document problem-solving via a series of online practice problems offered through freeCodeCamp and HackerRank

 ![](hacker-rank.png)  ![](free-code-camp.png)

+(JUST SIGNED UP TO HACKER RANK)

+###  Questions to Consider:

 * What do I want to prioritize to prep for the coming weeks, as well as after Epicodus?